-Mark Badham is Postdoctoral Researcher in Corporate Communication at Jyväskylä University School of Business & Economics.
+Mark Badham is Senior Lecturer in Corporate Communication at Jyväskylä University School of Business & Economics.
 He gained his PhD at Aalto University School of Business in April 2018.
 Mark has lectured in Finland at Aalto University (2014-2016), Haaga-Helia University of Applied Sciences (2012-2014) and University of Helsinki (2016), in Lithuania at ISM University of Management & Economics (2019) and at LCC International University in Lithuania (2017-2018), in Estonia at Estonian Business School (2018) and University of Tallinn (2018), and in Australia at Bond University (1996-2007).

-Since moving to Finland in June 2011, Mark became a Founding Board Member of the Finland Australia Business Council (January 2014 - August 2017) and Chairperson of the International Communications Group at ProCom (Finnish Association of Communication Professionals) (January 2015 - July 2017).
+Since moving to Finland in June 2011, Mark became a Founding Board Member of the Finland Australia Business Council (January 2014 - August 2017) and Chairperson of the International Communications Group at ProCom (Finnish Association of Communication Professionals) (January 2015 - July 2017 and August 2021 - present).

-Prior to entering into a full-time academic career, Mark juggled teaching part-time in academia with working in corporate communication roles (eg government relations/public affairs, communication campaign strategy, and media relations) for politicians, political parties, government departments and NGOs in Australia.
+Prior to entering into a full-time academic career, Mark was a part-time university teacher while working full-time in corporate communication roles (eg government relations/public affairs, communication campaign strategy, and media relations) for politicians, political parties, government departments and NGOs in Australia.